odoo/documentation/inventory/shipping/setup/ups_credentials.rst

 How to get UPS credentials for integration with Odoo?
 =====================================================

-Please note that only those customers that are based in the US can open a UPS account number online.
-If you are located in a country other than the US, you will need to contact Customer Service for your country location to open UPS account number.

-In order to use the UPS APIs from Odoo, you will need to have the items listed below:
+In order to use the Odoo UPS API, you will need:

-- UPS.com user ID and password
+- A UPS.com user ID and password

-- UPS account number
+- A UPS account number

-- Access Key
+- An Access Key

 An Access Key is a 16 character alpha-numeric code that allows access to the UPS Developer Kit API Development and Production servers.

-Create an UPS Account
+Create a UPS Account
 =====================

-To register with MyUPS.com, please follow these steps:
+Note that only customers located in the US can open a UPS account online.
+If you are located outside the US, you will need to contact UPS Customer Service in order to to open an account.

+You can read additional information about opening a UPS account on the their website, on the page,
+`How to Open a UPS Account Online <https://www.ups.com/content/us/en/resources/sri/openaccountonline.html?srch_pos=2&srch_phr=open+ups+account>`_

+If you don't already have a UPS account, you can create one along with your online profile by following these steps:

 1. Access the UPS.com web site at
 `www.ups.com <http://www.ups.com/>`__, and click the **New User** link